splunkcep/splunk_platform/OS_preparation/REHL9_EN.md

-# Splunk Enterprise Setup Guide
+# Preparing RHEL 9 for Splunk Enterprise Installation

+This project documents the step-by-step procedure to prepare a Red Hat Enterprise Linux 9 (RHEL 9) operating system to host Splunk Enterprise.

 ## Table of Contents